hurrhnn/.-./README.md

 * Build the wine source: `wine64` on Rosetta 2 only available.
   - aarch32 is not implemented on Apple Silicon.
   - Apple dropped support for 32-bit applications since macOS Catalina.
-  - It cannot run PE32(most of the installers, programs) windows executables since there is no WOW64 support.
+  - It could not run PE32(most of the installers, programs) windows executables since there is no WOW64 support.
 <br>

 * Use Crossover: worked via `wine32on64` on Rosetta 2, but It's LAME.